-NCERT Solutions for Class 12 Political Science Part II Chapter 1 Challenges of Nation Building
+NCERT Solutions For Class 12 Political Science Part 2 Chapter 1 - Challenges Of Nation Building

 106. Which among the following statements about the Partition is incorrect?

 |(1) Mapping of boundaries on religious grounds||(a) Pakistan and Bangladesh|

 |(2) Mapping of boundaries on grounds of different languages||(b) India and Pakistan|

 |(3) Demarcating boundaries within a country by geographical zones||(c) Jharkhand and Chattisgarh|

 |(4) Demarcating boundaries within a and Uttarakhand country on administrative and political grounds||(d) Himachal Pradesh|